bigsmoke/pg_cmd_queue/README.md

    When a single key in the underlying object of a queue command is sufficient to identify it, a `::text` representation of the key should go into this column.
-   If multiple keys are needed, for example, when the underlying object has a multi-column primary key or when each underlying object can simultaneously appear in multiple commands the queue, you will want to use `cmd_subid` in addition to `cmd_id`.
+   If multiple keys are needed—for example, when the underlying object has a multi-column primary key or when each underlying object can simultaneously appear in multiple commands the queue—you will want to use `cmd_subid` in addition to `cmd_id`.

    - `NOT NULL`